ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

   virtualized network function (VNF), etc., or their aggregations.
 An ANE can be constructed either statically in advance or on demand based on the requested information.
 In a response, each ANE is represented by a unique ANE Name.
-Note that an ALTO client MUST NOT assume ANEs in different responses but with the same ANE Name refer to the same network component(s).
+Note that an ALTO Client must not assume ANEs in different responses but with the same ANE Name refer to the same network component(s).

 - Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE